 Follow these links to find additional information about related topic areas.

-Provides additional information on recognizing stress in yourself and others, discusses common myths associated with stress, and provides tips for improving how you handle stress.
+The APA provides additional information on recognizing stress in yourself and others, discusses common myths associated with stress, and provides tips for improving how you handle stress.